 We currently do not know when we might commence our Phase 3 study of arhalofenate or achieve FDA approval of arhalofenate.
-We currently do not have the capital necessary to conduct or complete our Phase 3 study of arhalofenate and we may not be able to raise sufficient funds necessary to conduct this study.
-We believe that our existing cash will be sufficient to enable us to complete our Phase 2b study, which we anticipate completing the second quarter of 2015, and will allow us to continue operation through the third quarter of 2015.
-We currently believe that we will need to raise additional capital to continue our operations beyond the third quarter of 2015.
+We currently do not have the capital necessary to conduct or complete Phase 3 studies of arhalofenate and we may not be able to raise sufficient funds necessary to conduct this study.
+We believe that our existing cash will be sufficient to enable us to complete our Phase 2b study, which we anticipate completing the second quarter of 2015, and will allow us to continue operation through the second quarter of 2015.
+We currently believe that we will need to raise additional capital to continue our operations beyond the second quarter of 2015.